luizpericolo/styleguide/board-team/README.md

 We aim 90% of test coverage, which means that we test most of the functions and classes we have.
 Keeping that in mind, we write code that is easy to test using the SRP concept not just for classes but also for functions and methods.

 We also test different functions of the same resource separately.
-Take a look at the code bellow.
+Take a look at the code below.

 ```py